Juan Carlos Rojo

 Juan Carlos Pérez Rojo (born 17 November 1959) is a Spanish former football forward and manager.

 Club career

 Born in Barcelona, Catalonia, Rojo played five years in the first team of local club FC Barcelona, although he only had one solid season (1984–85, playing 29 games and scoring two goals en route to a La Liga title).
 After suffering a severe knee injury in 1986, he never recovered fully.

 Rojo spent nearly two years without making one single appearance, the latter already at Andalusia's Real Betis which would be also relegated from the top flight.
-He finally retired in 1990 at only 30, after an unassuming spell at Barça neighbours Palamós CF in the Segunda División.
+He finally retired in 1990 at only 30, following an unassuming spell at Barça neighbours Palamós CF in the Segunda División.

 In the 2007–08 campaign, after several years in charge of Barcelona's youth sides, Rojo had his first head coaching experience, working with Terrassa FC in the Segunda División B and being dismissed in April 2008 after a 0–2 home loss against Ontinyent CF.